chrisgrieser/nvim-chainsaw/README.md

 require("chainsaw").removeLogs()
 ```

-These features can also be accessed by the user command `:ChainSaw`.
+These features can also be accessed with the user command `:ChainSaw`.

 Each option corresponds to the commands above.
 For example, `:ChainSaw
 variableLog` is same as `:lua require("chainsaw").variableLog()`.